LucJakobsen/Obsidian_CBS/MASTER'S DEGREE - CBS/CBS - Master/3rd Semester/The Role of Emotions in Marketing and Communication/Emotions.md

 Emotions are a complex psychological (but also physical) state which are deeply integrated into our brain's processing of experiences and decision-making.
 - Put differently, they are complex feelings that are elicited by a person, an object or an event.

+Emotions are therefore also a key part for making decisions as further explain in [[Emotions & Decision-making]]

 However, there is no clear definition of emotions, but can be seen as *responses to events that are important to us*

 1. **Emotions as Physical States**: Damasio describes emotions as physical states arising from the body's responses to external stimuli.
 These states are part of a complex system involving both the body and the brain.